About

 Dr. Mark Legg directs subsurface geophysical investigations and data processing, and manages geology and geophysical studies, seismicity studies, and projects involving deterministic and probabilistic seismic hazard assessment and risk characterization, and Geographic Information System (GIS).

-Timothy Norall, M.S.
+Timothy Norall, M.Sc.

 Project Scientist